gopika09/Multi_Region_Database_Deployment_and_Disaster_Recovery_Implementation/README.md

 After completing these steps, the solution was in place.
 The application was now set up for seamless failover between the primary and secondary regions.
 Should a disaster occur, I could simply upload a file to the S3 bucket in the secondary region, causing Route 53 to automatically switch traffic to the secondary RDS and EC2 instances without needing to make manual changes to the application configuration.
 This ensured that the setup was resilient, reliable, and capable of handling any regional outages.

-##Key Considerations for Cross-Region Failover
+## Key Considerations for Cross-Region Failover:

 When preparing for a cross-region failover, several critical factors must be taken into account: